codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do you take someone who’s been injured in a peek-a-boo accident?
-To the I.C.U.
+A bartender broke up with her boyfriend, but he kept asking her for another shot.

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
- 1. ADPCM Sampler
+ 1. 32.0 kHz
- 2. PCM Sampler
+ 2. 1.5 MHz
- 3. Programmable Sound Generator (PSG)
+ 3. 20.5 kHz
- 4. FM Synthesizer
+ 4. 44.1 kHz

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  44.1 kHz
 </details>